underscoreio/essential-scala/src/pages/traits/generics.md

  - a method `apply` that returns the <em>n<sup>th</sup></em> item in the list;
  - a method `contains` that determines whether or not an item is in the list.

 In each case, start by writing an abstract method definition in `LinkedList`.
 Think about the types of the arguments and the types of the results.
-Then implement the method for `Empty` -- it should be pretty easy to provide a default implementation for an empty list.
+Then implement the method for `Empty`---it should be pretty easy to provide a default implementation for an empty list.
 Finally, implement the method on `Pair`.
 The implementation will be recursive and defined in terms of `head` and `tail`.

 **Hint:** If you need to signal an error in your code (there's one situation in which you will need to do this), consider throwing an exception.
 Here is an example: